kalintas/mano/README.md

 cmake --build build
 ```
 # Running locally
-You must use emrun to run the emulator locally.
+You must use emrun to run the simulator locally.
 ```
 emrun docs/index.html
 ```